fury-gl/fury/docs/source/posts/2022/2022-06-20-week1-shivam.rst

 What did you do this week?
 --------------------------

-After discussing on pros and cons of various gltf libraries we decided to use ``pygltflib`` to handle json to python dataclass conversion.
+After discussing on pros and cons of various glTF libraries we decided to use ``pygltflib`` to handle json to python dataclass conversion.
 This week I reshaped PR `#600 <https://github.com/fury-gl/fury/pull/600/>`_ to use pygltflib.
 I also modified the code to handle multiple base textures.
 While experimenting with textures, I accidentally applied normals to the polydata and discovered that it makes the surface look much smoother, however in few models it results in a darker model which reflects almost no light.
 So I made it optional for now to apply normals in a model.

-I also created a basic fetcher (PR `#602 <https://github.com/fury-gl/fury/pull/602/>`_) to get glTF models from Khronos group's gltff sample repository.
+I also created a basic fetcher (PR `#602 <https://github.com/fury-gl/fury/pull/602/>`_) to get glTF models from Khronos group's glTF sample repository.
 I also made this function asynchronous, as Serge suggested me to use asyncio and aiohttp to make the API callbacks asynchronous and it decreased the downloading time of multiple models.

-I am also working on exporting scene to a gltf file.
+I am also working on exporting scene to a glTF file.
 Using `pygltflib` I am converting the python dataclass to a json like structure.

 What is coming up next week?
 ----------------------------

 Create a PR for the fetcher function, add tests, fix bugs and merge it by the end of the week.
-Fix the colors issue in the glTf exporter.
+Fix the colors issue in the glTF exporter.
 Add texture and camera in glTF exporter and create a PR for it.